Regional Water Supply Plan

 About the Study

-SEWRPC has underway the conduct of a regional water supply study.
-That study will lead to the preparation and adoption of a regional water supply system plan.
-The preparation of the regional water supply plan represents the third, and final, element of the SEWRPC regional water supply management program.
+SEWRPC has prepared and adopted a regional water supply system plan which represents the third, and final, element of the SEWRPC regional water supply management program.
 The first two elements, comprising the development of basic groundwater inventories and the development of a groundwater simulation model for the Southeastern Wisconsin Region, were completed over the past several years.
 These elements involved interagency partnership programs with the U.S. Geological Survey, the Wisconsin Geological and Natural History Survey, the University of Wisconsin-Milwaukee, the Wisconsin Department of Natural Resources, and the water supply utilities serving the Region.

 - Development of water supply service areas and of forecast demand for water use.